ccantarero91/depop_fp_talk/modules/talk/slides/pbt.md

-## Opaque Types
+## Value Class / Opaque Types

-- Opaque Types
-  - have the same internal representation as another type,
+- Same internal representation as another type,
 - but they are distinct at compile-time.
 - Allowing strong typing
 - So you don't get confused passing parameters